 The College’s program at the Pontificia Universidad Católica de Chile (CUC), in Santiago, Chile, affords qualified Chicago students an opportunity to study at one of the strongest and most respected universities in Latin America.
 This is an intense academic immersion program in which students study their subject by taking regular courses at the CUC alongside degree-seeking students at that university.
 The Pontificia Universidad Católica de Chile, founded in 1888, is a highly regarded comprehensive university, offering instruction in most of the normal “arts and sciences” subjects.
 It plays host to hundreds of international students, many of them coming through exchange agreements with major American universities (including Chicago).
 Santiago, Chile’s capital and largest city, is a major financial, political, and cultural center.

 Because of the mismatch of academic calendars between CUC and Chicago—the former, as a Southern Hemisphere institution, operates on a two-semester calendar running from March to December—students will normally participate in this program during Chicago’s autumn quarter, taking courses in CUC’s second semester (August to December).
 Normally students take three or four courses, each equivalent to one credit at Chicago (and yielding the normal three or four credits for the quarter).
-Note that one of these courses will be a Spanish language course, while the other two or three will be substantive courses chosen from the CUC course catalog.
-Students may also elect to take part in an intensive Spanish language presession that runs three weeks before the beginning of the semester.
-While this presession, which is available for a small fee, is a non-credit exercise, it does play a valuable role in preparing students for coursework at CUC.
+Navigate to the course catalog and click ‘católogo de cursos’ in the menu on the lefthand side of the page to find the list of courses offered within each department at Pontificia.

 Credits and Registration